 The question is about something very distinct from a sect of Plymouthists.

-| Page 52.
+¦ Page 52.

-| &#8220;The Testimony,&#8221; published in French.
+¦ "The Testimony," published in French.
 [Tr.]

 {182}

-My deep conviction is&#8212;and I warn my brethren as to it&#8212; that, whether through the wish to subvert certain doctrines, or through worldliness, rationalism is creeping at this moment into the ranks of those who, after having left nationalism, are not willing to walk according to the simplicity of the word of God.
-The journal &#8220;La Reformation,&#8221; and the tract of Mr. M. shew this very clearly.
+My deep conviction is -- and I warn my brethren as to it -- that, whether through the wish to subvert certain doctrines, or through worldliness, rationalism is creeping at this moment into the ranks of those who, after having left nationalism, are not willing to walk according to the simplicity of the word of God.
+The journal "La Reformation," and the tract of Mr. M. shew this very clearly.